-Though considered to be one of John Ford-John Wayne's weakest collaborations, the Civil War Western “The Horse Soldiers,” set in April, 1863, offers several merits.
-Chief among those are some visual images, such as the march of the Military Academy's youngsters against the Union forces.
+Though considered to be one of John Ford-John Wayne’s weakest collaborations, the Civil War Western “The Horse Soldiers,” set in April of 1863, offers several merits.
+Chief among those are some visual images, such as the march of the Military Academy’s youngsters against the Union forces.

 The Civil War has been going badly for the Union.
 The key stumbling block is Vicksburg over the Mississippi River.
 Ulysses S. Grant has been sitting in front of Vicksburg for a year, but if he doesn’t take it before summer, he’ll be there for another year.
 If he does take it, then General Sherman can march to the sea and cut the Confederacy into twoand the War would be won by the Union

 Grant calls Colonel John Marlowe (John Wayne), a former railroad worker, and dispatches him 300 miles into enemy territory.
 Marlowe is assigned to lead a mission into Confederate land to destroy the enemy’s line of railroad communication through Newton Station.

 In this saga, the ideological conflict is between the military and the medical professions: Marlowe clashes with Major Hank Kendall (William Holden), the medical officer assigned to his unit.
 Marlowe is concerned about losing valuable time, while Kendall demands to give good care to the wounded soldiers.
 Early on, Marlow suspects that, like all doctors, Kendall may be more concerned with narrowly-defined professional conduct and his personal reputation than with the military strategies and the fight’s success.

 Marlow is described as “Old Ironhead,” but he’s actually a gentler and softer soul than given credit to.
 This becomes clear in the gentlemanly gallantry he displays toward Hannah Hunter (Constance Towers), a Southern lady whose house is taken over.